Meet Sharon

 Qualifications

-Sharon holds an MA (Hons) in Psychology from the University of Edinburgh and a Diploma in Systems Analysis and Design from Napier University.
+Sharon holds an MA (Hons) in Psychology and a Diploma in Systems Analysis and Design.
 She is also qualified with a BTEC in Reflexology, Swedish Massage & Stress Management, and a Higher Diploma in Mental Health Nursing from the University of Salford.

 Her ongoing passion for holistic wellbeing has led her to become an accredited Mindfulness Teacher with Mindfulness Now, a Creative Arts Facilitator with Holistic Integrated Creative Arts Therapy (HICAT), and a certified Forest Therapy Practitioner with FTHub.